Isaak Illich Rubin: Early life

+Scholarly career

-He withdrew from politics in 1924, devoting himself to the academic study of Marxian economics, and in 1926 he joined the prestigious Marx-Engels Institute as a research assistant.
-The Marx-Engels Institute was headed by David Riazanov, against whom Joseph Stalin nursed a grudge.
+Rubin had withdrawn from politics before 1924 and devoted himself to lecturing and the scientific study of Marx's critique of political economy.
+In 1926 he joined the prestigious Marx-Engels Institute — which increasingly possessed much of the archive of Marx's and Engels' works — as a research assistant.
+The Marx-Engels Institute was headed by David Riazanov, who had frequently protected Rubin as an irreplaceble scholar.
+His fate was by degrees tied to that of Riazanov.

 Essays on Marx's Theory of Value was published in 1924.
-Prior to his arrest, Rubin also published books on the history of economics and contemporary economics, as well as editing an anthology of classical political economy.
-However, after the publication of this work, in 1928, criticism of his positions intensified.
+Rubin also published books on the history of political economy and contemporary economics, as well as editing an anthology of classical political economy.
+However, by 1928, criticism of his positions intensified.
 He was accused of distorting Marx's economic theory, taking an idealistic and metaphysical approach to economic categories, and separating form from content.
 He became the target of a campaign that culminated in an indictment published in Pravda in November 1930 accusing Rubin of being a member of a "Menshevik-kulak" conspiracy.

 Persecution and death

-Rubin was arrested on December 23, 1930, and accused of being a member of the All-Union Bureau of Mensheviks, a fictitious secret organisation.
+Rubin was arrested on 23 December 1930, and accused of being a member of the All-Union Bureau of Mensheviks, a fictitious secret organisation.
 Rubin, a trained lawyer and an economist, outwitted his first interrogators and the first charge was dropped; he was then transferred to a cell in Suzdal, where he was placed in solitary confinement and subjected to sleep deprivation.